• Skip to primary navigation

 Jump to Recipe Print Recipe

-I’ve tried may gluten-free cookie dough recipes over the years, but I’ve never settled in on one that I liked enough to share with you… until today.
+I’ve tried many gluten-free cookie dough recipes over the years, but I’ve never settled on one that I liked enough to share with you… until today.

-Admittingly, I’m a bit of a cookie dough snob and it needed to have just the right taste and texture to pass the test.
-No one wants to eat grainy and gritty cookie dough.
-We want it to be smooth and have that perfect texture we’re accustomed to.
-And this recipe has that perfect texture and more!
+Admittingly, I’m a bit of a cookie dough snob, so my cookie dough recipe needed to have the right taste and texture to pass the test.
+No one wants to eat grainy and gritty cookie dough!

 Making Gluten-Free Cookie Dough

-The star ingredient of this recipe is smooth gluten-free oat flour, which is a fantastic flour to use in gluten-free recipes because it offers up a smooth and silky texture with only a mild taste.
+The star ingredient of this recipe is smooth gluten-free oat flour, which is a fantastic flour to use in gluten-free recipes because of its smooth and silky texture and mild taste.
 Bob’s Red Mill gluten-free oat flour is my preferred brand.

 bob's red mill gluten-free oat flour